-Vaxtracker is an innovative online active surveillance system that allows people to report how their child responded to a recently administered vaccine, by completing a web-based survey.
-Immunisation providers play an important role by encouraging parents/carers of patients to participate in the Vaxtracker program.
+Vaxtracker is an online active surveillance system that allows people to report how their child, or themselves, have responded to a recently administered vaccine, by completing a web-based survey.

 Participation is entirely voluntary and all individual information remains confidential.
-If you have any questions about Vaxtracker and AusVaxSafety please call 1800 750 566, or email email@example.com.
-For information on AusVaxSafety, please visit the NCIRS website under 'Surveillance'.
+If you have any questions about Vaxtracker please email HNELHD-Vaxtracker@health.nsw.gov.au.